Stop Wasting Your Tokens: Towards Efficient Runtime Multi-Agent Systems: Experiments

-To verify MAS-agnostic feature of \method, we integrate \method into two distinct multi-agent system frameworks: AWorld~\citep{xie2025profileawaremaneuveringdynamicmultiagent} and OAgents~\citep{zhu2025oagentsempiricalstudybuilding}, and evaluate their performance on the subset of GAIA benchmark(the same as in ablation study).
+\paragraph{MAS-Agnostic generalization.} To verify MAS-agnostic feature of \method, we integrate \method into two distinct multi-agent system frameworks: AWorld~\citep{xie2025profileawaremaneuveringdynamicmultiagent} and OAgents~\citep{zhu2025oagentsempiricalstudybuilding}, and evaluate their performance on the subset of GAIA benchmark(top-10 most token-intensive tasks per GAIA level).
 The results, presented in Table~\ref{tab:mas-agnostic}, indicate that \method consistently enhances the performance of both frameworks, underscoring its versatility and effectiveness across different MAS architectures.

-Specifically, integrated with AWorld~\citep{xie2025profileawaremaneuveringdynamicmultiagent}, our SMAS(AWorld) achieved superior average accuracy over both the original AWorld (without Guard) and the Guard-enabled version.
-Furthermore, SMAS(AWorld) demonstrated substantial token efficiency, saving \textbf{36.54\%} on average versus AWorld (with Guard).
-With savings reaching \textbf{48.38\%} on Level 3 tasks, it confirms \method's ability to enhance sophisticated MAS.